 2013 Draft – Cleveland Cavaliers

 The first Canadian to ever be drafted No. 1 played for four different teams in four seasons and averaged 4.4 points and 3.1 rebounds a game.
-Bennett has since played in Turkey and is now in the NBA G League.
+Bennett now plays in Puerto Rico.

 2. LaRue Martin, C, Loyola (Illinois)